michaelanokyej/portfolio-manager/README.md

 ## Video Demo

-> Follow this link for a video demo.
+> Below is a video demo of how portfolio manager works.
 > ![Video Demo](public/portfolio-manager-video-demo.gif "Video Demo")